 - Recurrent infections

-It is very common for many patients who have thyroid deficiency symptoms to have normal or borderline results in their thyroid function blood tests.
-At the Marion Gluck Clinic we determine the treatment plan based on the full picture – the individual, his/her symptoms and appropriate detailed tests.
+It is very common for many patients who have symptoms of thyroid dysfunction to have normal or borderline results in their thyroid function blood tests and therefore at the Marion Gluck Clinic, we take a look at a patient’s full picture, including the symptoms and test results.